 Ms. Whyte is a member of the Family, Construction and Insurance sections of the Orange County Bar Association, the Clark County Bar Association (Nevada) and the American Bar Association.
 She is a member of the Association of Certified Family Law Specialists.
 She is a past member of the Civil Procedure and Evidence panels of the Orange County Bar Association’s Resolutions Committee.
 She has graduated twice from the National Institute for Trial Advocacy (NITA) program in trial advocacy and is a Master Bencher and past officer of the Robert A. Banyard Inn of Court.
 Ms. Whyte also serves as a mediator, and has served as settlement officer for the Orange County Superior Court.

-Ms. Whyte is a member of the Sonenshine Pro Bono Opportunities Committee, an Orange County organization comprised of attorneys and Judges that provides Pro Bono legal opportunities to newer members of the Orange County bar, by matching attorneys with potential Pro Bono clients.
+Ms. Whyte currently serves as President of the Board of Public Law Center (PLC), the largest pro bono law firm headquartered in Orange County.
+She is also a member of the Sonenshine Pro Bono Opportunities Committee, an Orange County organization comprised of attorneys and Judges that provides Pro Bono legal opportunities to newer members of the Orange County Bar, by matching attorneys with potential Pro Bono clients.

 A native of Johannesburg, South Africa, Ms. Whyte received her Bachelor of Arts and her LLB from the University of the Witwatersrand, located in Johannesburg, South Africa.
 After graduating from law school, she served as state prosecutor at the Johannesburg Magistrate’s Court in the criminal division.
 During this time Ms. Whyte had the opportunity to try a variety of criminal cases.
 Following her tenure as state prosecutor, she gained general civil and commercial litigation experience at Brian Kahn Inc. Attorneys, a boutique litigation law firm in Johannesburg.
 Ms. Whyte immigrated to the United States in 1991.

 Ms. Whyte and her husband, Steven Nataupsky, managing partner of the Intellectual Property law firm Knobbe Martens, live with their 4 children in Newport Beach, California.
 When not practicing law, Ms. Whyte enjoys spending time with her family, exercise, piano, travel, and reading.
-Nicole is also an avid student of Kenpo Karate, and has earned awards in kata demonstration and for sparring.
+Ms. Whyte is also an avid student of Kenpo Karate; she has earned a black belt in this discipline and has also received awards in kata demonstration and sparring.